-In our opinion, the accompanying financial statements of AA Insurance Limited (the 'Company') on pages 13 to 53, present fairly in all material respects the Company's financial position as at 30 June 2022 and its financial performance and cash flows for the year ended on that date in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+In our opinion, the accompanying financial statements of AA Insurance Limited (the 'Company') on pages 13 to 54 present fairly, in all material respects i. the Company's financial position as at 30 June 2023 and its financial performance and cash flows for the year ended on that date;

+in accordance with New Zealand Equivalents to International Financial Reporting Standards issued by the New Zealand Accounting Standards Board and International Financial Reporting Standards.
 We have audited the accompanying financial statements which comprise:

-- the statement of financial position as at 30 June 2022; - the statements of comprehensive income, changes in equity and cash flows for the year then ended; and - notes, including a summary of significant accounting policies and other explanatory information.
+- the statement of financial position as at 30 June 2023; - the statements of comprehensive income, changes in equity and cash flows for the year then ended; and - notes, including a summary of significant accounting policies and other explanatory information.